CPS-research-group/CPS-research-group.github.io/_pages/mc_scheduling.md

 ******

 # Motivation of Mixed Criticality Scheduling Theory
-A mixed criticality system (MCS) is one that has two or more distinct levels (for example safety critical, mission critical and low-critical).
+A mixed criticality system (MCS) is one that has two or more distinct criticality levels (for example safety critical, mission critical and low-critical).
 There are two conflicting trends in the development of these systems.
 One is that the safety assurance requirements are increasingly emphasized.
 The other is that more functionalities are implemented on integrated platforms due to size, weight and power (SWaP) constraints.
 The existing techniques reserve unreasonably large amounts of computational resources to ensure that every real-time task including those that are non-critical performs correctly under harsh circumstances.
 As a result, the computational resources are highly under-utilized.
+To overcome this limitation, mixed-criticality workload model was proposed, wherein all tasks are required to perform correctly under normal circumstances but only the critical tasks are required to perform correctly under harsh circumstances.

 ******

 # Low-Criticality Execution Support for Mixed-Criticality System